goldin2008/Note/interview_llm.md

 - `Re-ranking models`: Whether to use a re-ranking model, choice of re-ranking model, number of search results to input into the re-ranking model, and whether to fine-tune the re-ranking model.
 - `LLMs`: Choice of LLM and whether to fine-tune it.
 - `Prompt engineering`: Experiment with different phrasing and few-shot examples.

+#### engineering
+This shows you how effective an LLM can be after we add just a handful of articles. here’s a quick recap on what is happening here:
+- `PromptTemplate Creation`: We initiated the process by creating a PromptTemplate.
+This template requires two inputs: a context and a question.
+The context provides background information relevant to the question, while the question is what we want our LLM to answer.
+- `Chain Creation`: Next, we created a chain.
+This chain is a sequence of operations that allows us to invoke a query.
+- `RunnablePassthrough Usage`: The query is then passed along using RunnablePassthrough().
+This function is a part of LangChain’s API and is used to pass the query to the next step in the chain.
+- `Retriever Invocation`: The query is also passed into the retriever.
+The retriever queries our FAISS index, a database designed for efficient similarity search and clustering of dense vectors, and retrieves the relevant context.
+- `Context Integration`: The retrieved context is then integrated into our prompt.
+This step is crucial as it provides the necessary background information that aids the LLM in generating a more accurate and context-aware response.
+- `LLM Invocation`: Finally, the enriched prompt is passed into the LLM.
+In this demonstration, we used a quantized Mistral-7B model, which is a powerful language model capable of generating high-quality text.